 What is also a positive legislative development in 2023 is the amendment of the EFA, which simplified access to labour market and abolished the issuance of working permits.
-Right to work now is guaranteed now for every asylum seeker after the expiry of 6 months only with the certificate of asylum request being submitted by the Asylum Office in a simple procedure, alongside EBS number certificate.86 The same is valid for people granted asylum who need to obtain EBS number certificate as well as the certificate of being granted asylum.
-Refugees and asylum seekers do not need to pay for fees anymore.87 The same rule applies for applicant for temporary protection and those individuals granted temporary protection.
+Right to work now is guaranteed now for every asylum seeker after the expiry of 6 months only with the certificate of asylum request being submitted by the Asylum Office in a simple procedure, alongside EBS number certificate.103 The same is valid for people granted asylum who need to obtain EBS number certificate as well as the certificate of being granted asylum.
+Refugees and asylum seekers do not need to pay for fees anymore.104 The same rule applies for applicant for temporary protection and those individuals granted temporary protection.
+These amendments in general have improved and simplified the access to the labour market.